200-176-Great Vocals

 Writer/Composer: Hal David / Sherman Edwards (1958)

-The divine Sarah Vaughan’s second entry on our list is an upbeat, samba inspired, Bossa Nova influenced, Jazz / Pop standard recorded in 1958.
-It became one of her biggest hits and validated the fact that she was an astounding artist capable of inspiring, embracing, and convincing people to listen to her excellence in pace, power and unmistakable clarity in enunciating her lyrics.
-In this song she phrases some lines alluringly, some in the highest notes of her at least 3 octaves, and some even sensually.
+The divine Sarah Vaughan’s 2nd entry on our list is an upbeat, samba inspired, and Bossa Nova influenced selection, and it became a Jazz / Pop standard recorded in 1958.
+It also became one of her biggest hits, validating the fact that she indeed was an astounding artist capable of inspiring, embracing, and convincing people to listen to her excellence in pace, power and unmistakable clarity in enunciating her lyrics.
+In this song she phrases some lines alluringly, some in the highest notes of her at least 3 octaves delivery, and some even sensually.
 “Noooow you just keep taunting me / wiiiiith the memory of (Ba-da-da) / his tender love.”
-What a talent, what a Voice!…Absolutely Dazzling!
+She became one of the foremost among Jazz singers in the 20th Century, rivaling Ella Fitzgerald.
+What a talent!
+What a Voice!…Absolutely Dazzling!

 179. I LEFT MY HEART IN SAN FRANCISCO (1962)